: AERC 2021 will be held in Cyberspace during April 13-15, 2021.

-Rheology Conference (AERC 2018) in conjunction with the meeting of the Italian Society of Rheology (SIR) will be held in Sorrento/Italy during April 17 - 20, 2018.
+The Annual European Rheology Conference (AERC 2018) in conjunction with the meeting of the Italian Society of Rheology was held in Sorrento/Italy during April 17 - 20, 2018.
+The Final Report by the organizers can be found here.
+For more information, please visit the AERC 2018 site.

 Plenary lectures were given by Prof. Jian Ping Gong (University of Sapporo, Japan, Department of Soft and Wet Materials), Prof. David Pine (University of New-York, Department of Chemical & Biological Engineering), the 2015 Weissenberg Awardee Dimitris Vlassopoulos, and the 2015 recipient of the Maurice Couette Award (GFR).